vinaygopinath/androidtutorial/app/views/concept_lessons/_android_layouts.html.md

     </LinearLayout>

+**LinearLayout** is the XML element name for this layout. **xmlns:android** initializes the namespace 'android'.
+The attributes layout_width & layout_height are part of android namespace.
+If you are new to XML & namespace, you do not have to worry much about it.

 For any view/viewgroup we need to specify its width & height.
 If not specified, it will cause error.
 In the above declaration we have made both width and height attribute to “match_parent” (Also same as “fill_parent”.
-You can use any one).
+You can use any one of them).
 This means, we are telling the android system that this layout’s width and height is same as that of its parent.
 As this layout is the root view of our activity, it will take entire screen as its area.

-### Orientation

-As discussed, LinearLayout can be used in vertical or horizontal fashion.
+LinearLayout can be used in vertical or horizontal fashion.
 We can set the orientation of the layout by setting the “android:orientation” attribute.

-#### Horizontal:
+### Horizontal Orientation

+`Horizontal`

     <LinearLayout xmlns:android="http://schemas.android.com/apk/res/android"
        xmlns:tools="http://schemas.android.com/tools"